cyring/CoreFreq/README.md

 * Q: Turbo Technology is activated however CPUs don't reach those frequencies ?
 * Q: The CPU ratio does not go above its minimum value ?
-* Q: UI crash frequently ?
+* Q: *The UI crashes frequently* with segmentation faults ?

-  A: In the kernel boot command argument line, disable nmi_watchdog
+  A: In the kernel boot command argument line, *disable the NMI Watchdog*
   ```
 nmi_watchdog=0
 ```